Skip to content

 A few practical moves:

 • Target undersupplied growth markets.
-Samaná's El Catey growth and the North Coast's new flight routes point to demand arriving faster than new condos.
+Samaná's constrained condo pipeline and the North Coast's new flight routes point to demand arriving faster than new supply — note that Samaná's case rests on scarcity and road access, not on El Catey.
 That's where appreciation and yield can coexist.

 • Model on base-case occupancy.
 Use 50% for Las Terrenas, 49–52% for Punta Cana.
 If the deal still works, you have margin.